badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 - It is an unsupervised dimensionality reduction technique that aims to transforms input data into a new set of uncorrelated features while keeping the maximum variance in the data.
 - It can be applied to both supervised and unsupervised machine learning tasks
 - To calculate it, we can use various python libraries such as `NumPy`, `SciPy`, and `scikit-learn`
-- It has two main use cases :
+- PCA serves primarily in two key use cases:
-    - Data Visualization: it aids in visualizing complex datasets, providing valuable insights into the underlying patterns.
+    - **Data Visualization:** it aids in visualizing complex datasets, providing valuable insights into the underlying patterns.
-    - Algorithm Optimization: it can significantly accelerate the learning process of algorithms that may otherwise exhibit slow training speeds.
+    - **Algorithm Optimization:** it can significantly accelerate the learning process of algorithms that may otherwise exhibit slow training speeds.
+- Multiple methods and libraries are available for applying PCA:
+  - **Method 1:** Using scikit-learn library: `sklearn.decomposition.PCA()`
+  - **Method 2:** Using NumPy, SciPy libraries

 Here are the steps of calculating PCA using the covariance matrix and use eigenvalue decomposition to obtain the eigenvectors and eigenvalues.
 Here are the steps to apply :
  - 1. Standardise the data